sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 ```

 # Warm reboot support
 Syncd changes are required as mentioned above.
+The PR need to be merged and tested.

 # Unit test -TBD
 At high level, We will leverage the vs test environment to test: